neilm813/react-example-project-structure/README.md

 ---

+## TypeScript

+- When you have a few react projects under your belt, I would recommend learning how to use TypeScript with react because it is popular in the industry for helping to reduce bugs.

+---

 ## Opinionated

 - `create-react-app` (CRA) is not very opinionated, it's up to you largely to decide how to structure your project.
 The pro is that this is flexible and it stays out of your way, the con is you may tie yourself into a disorganized knot and your team may not have a clear idea of how to structure things.